 Endometriosis is a medical condition in which the tissue that normally lines the uterus, known as the endometrium, develops elsewhere in the body and forms lesions, usually on or around the reproductive organs, bladder, and bowel.
 The primary symptoms of endometriosis are often pain and infertility.

 The exact cause of endometriosis is still unknown, and it is thought that the condition may develop as a result of a combination of factors.
 Below is a summary of factors that may increase or decrease the risk of developing endometriosis.

-Factors that May Decrease the Risk of Endometriosis
+Factors that may increase the risk of endometriosis

-Researchers have found that infertility is one of the main effects of endometriosis, and being pregnant or having children does not erases the possibilities of developing it, but it decreases the risk.
-On the contrary to being a risk factor, having a first menstruation later in adolescence is also a factor that decreases the risk.
-Regular exercise of more than four hours per week and low amount of body fat are factors than not only improve overall health, but also decrease the risk of suffering numerous diseases, including endometriosis.
+Regular exercise of more than four hours per week and low amount of body fat are factors that not only improve overall health but may also decrease the risk of numerous diseases, including endometriosis.

 Endometriosis also tends to be less common in women whose periods started in late adolescence.

 Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.